Prostate BiopsySkip to the navigation

-A prostate gland biopsy is a test to remove small samples of prostate tissue to be examined under a microscope.
-Results are usually available within 10 days.
+A prostate gland biopsy is a test to remove small samples of prostate tissue to be looked at under a microscope.
+Results are usually ready within 10 days.

-The prostate gland tissue samples appear normal under the microscope, with no signs of infection or cancer.
+The prostate gland tissue samples look normal under the microscope.
+There are no signs of infection or cancer.

 Cancer cells or signs of infection are found.

-If cancer cells are present, a grade (Gleason score) will be given, which your doctor will discuss with you.
-The Gleason score is considered a tool for predicting how aggressive the cancer is.
+If the test finds prostate cancer cells, a grade (Gleason score) will be given.
+Your doctor will discuss this with you.
+The Gleason score is a tool for predicting how fast-growing the cancer is.

 What Affects the Test

-- The biopsy may not contain enough tissue to make a diagnosis.
+The results of the test may not be helpful if not enough biopsy tissue was taken to make a diagnosis.

 What To Think About

-- If the prostate biopsy results show cancer, other tests may be needed to determine the spread of the cancer.
-These tests may include a blood test (prostate-specific antigen), bone scan, lymph node biopsy, or computed tomography (CT) scan.
+- If the test results show cancer, other tests may be needed to see the spread of the cancer.
+These tests may include a blood test (prostate-specific antigen), bone scan, lymph node biopsy, or CT scan.

 - Not all types of prostate cancer are treated.
 There are many things to consider when deciding on a treatment plan.
 To learn more, see the topic Prostate Cancer.

-- A prostate gland biopsy does not cause problems with erections and will not make a man infertile.
+- A prostate gland biopsy does not cause problems with erections.
+It will not make you infertile.

 Other Works Consulted